ha7ak3/ControllerEmulator/README.md

 # ControllerEmulator
-An Xbox 360 Controller emulator for linux.
+An Xinput (Xbox 360) Controller emulator for linux.
 (Keyboard only)

 ### Build